 • If you are hiking or camping, bring a small separate tent with bedding, unless they’ll be bunking with you.

 • Don’t forget the leash, and for cats, a harness complete with leash.
 They’ll need plenty of water, treats and toys.
+Find pet friendly Phoenix resorts to bring your furry friend on vacation hassle-free.

 • Bring vaccination records, a first-aid kit, grooming supplies, and flea and tick repellent.
 It’s better to be prepared, than find yourself scurrying to the corner store to look for essentials.